-Question Answer Marks EITHER 3(a) Compare and contrast Fugard's dramatic presentation of the relationship between the individual and the state in at least two plays.
+Question Answer Marks EITHER 3(a) Compare and contrast Fugard's dramatic presentation of oppression in the Township Plays .
+In your response you should write about at least two plays.
 Mark according to the levels of response marking criteria.
-25 00 Mark according to the levels of response marking chiena.
-OR T 3(b) Analyse the following extract from No-Good Friday and consider in what ways it is characteristic of Fugard's dramatic methods in these plays.
-You should pay close attention to language, tone and action in your answer.
+25 OR 3(b) Analyse Fugard's dramatic presentation of poverty in this extract from Nongogo and elsewhere in the plays.
+You should pay careful attention to language, tone and action in your answer.
 25 Mark according to the levels of response marking criteria.